 A focus has been added to the recruitment process to target emerging farm leaders and innovators.
+Commodity organizations are providing scholarships and other supports for their members.

 Application Process

 The timing of the application and interview selection process began in early spring and was not a good fit with the crop schedule for many farm operators.